TICKS AND FLEAS

 The medicines are usually spot-on liquids or sprays.
 There are also oral tablets and collars containing the medicine.
 The medication does not stop the tick to attach to the dog, but it usually kills the parasite before it has started to suck the blood.

-Dog and cat flea: Cat Fleas can infest both your dog and your cat and can survive long in the indoor environment, and therefore it requires a longer treatment-period to get rid of the cat flea.
-There are also dog fleas, but they're not yet so common.
+Dog and cat flea: Fleas can infest both your dog and your cat and can survive long in the indoor environment, and therefore it requires a longer treatment-period to get rid of the flea.
 It is not possible to determine the type of the flea with the naked eye.

 Treatment: There are both OTC- and prescription medications that work for both prevention and treatment when the fleas already attacked the dog.
 If you suspect that your dog got cat fleas, you should contact your nearest veterinarian.
 Treatment usually lasts for about six months.
 Since life cycle of the cat flea also includes the environment, you should also clean thoroughly and wash, for example, sleeping mats and blankets.